 Enabled, ConnexCS will take a copy of FTC data (using the FCC's Do Not Call (DNC) Reported Calls Data API) and add it to the system.
 We can then block callers from known spammer CLI / ANI's.

 Channels: Set the maximum number of channels/live calls allowed for this route.

-Max Duration: Set the maximum amount of time (in seconds) that the call will be allowed to exist before being terminated, typically in the case of a missed
+Max Duration: Set the maximum amount of time (in seconds) that the call gets to exist before getting terminated, typically for the case of a missed

-Asterisk does not have SIP Ping (OPTIONS) enabled as default.
-If your customer / carrier is using Asterisk you may need to disable this if they don't have it enabled on their side as calls will typically disconnect after 30 seconds.
+Asterisk doesn't have SIP Ping (OPTIONS) enabled by default.
+If your customer / carrier is using Asterisk, you may need to disable this if they don't have it enabled on their side, as calls will typically disconnect after 30 seconds.

 Flow Speed (CPS): Limits the calls per second.
-This must be set for each customer card assigned to the customer account.
+You should set this for each customer card assigned to the customer account.

-CPS Spike Buffer: Limit a spike of calls by spreading it over a longer period of time.
+CPS Spike Buffer: Limit a spike of calls by spreading them over a longer period of time.
 This essentially manages a large volume of calls over a short period of time.
-Once the buffer limit is reached then the calls per second kicks in, distributing the spike of calls.
+Once the buffer limit reaches its threshold, the calls per second kicks in, distributing the spike of calls.

-- ASR Plus assists capacity management by helping you define how to handle connections to known failed numbers.
+- ASR Plus assists capacity management by helping you define how to handle connections for known failed numbers.
 For information on the ASR Plus options, see ASR Plus Details below.

 Timeout: Set how long the script may run.